Digital-HR/site/en/product-development.md

 Prior to any work, the team needs to understand why the product is being created.
 This will help them ensure they are building something of value.
 The team focuses on products that are effecient, and reduce manual or repetitive workloads, and that they aren't just taking a process and making it electronic.

-# The Teams Agile Methodology
+# The Team's Agile Methodology
 The Agile method of work the team uses is an iterative development methodology that values human communication and feedback, adapting to change, and producing work results.
 The team follows four guiding values:

 * Individuals and Interactions over process and tools;